A Look into the Money behind Security companies.

-“I am Sam from Bluemilk enterprise.
-I need one of your event security for 5 hours” Price quoted £14.00 per hour.
-Unless your doing the job yourself, the company should earn no more than £20.00 or £25.00 if like me, you pay a good going rate to your team.
+Sam from ‘Bluemilk Enterprises’ needs one of your event security for 5 hours and is quoted £14.00 per hour.
+Now, unless you’re doing the job yourself, the company should look to earn no more than £20.00 to £25.00 total from the job.
+This would be an appropriate amount for a job of this nature if, like me, you’re paying a good going rate to your team.

-Here’s another example.
+In another example.

-“I am Callum, I run BrickDisco.
-I can pay £13.50 per hour for each security.
-I need 2 security on Thursday and Sunday for 6 hours each and I need 3 security on Friday and Saturdays again for six hours each.
-I need this every week” This new client has just created 10 bookings for you a week!
+Callum manages Brick Disco and can pay £13.50 per hour for each security operator.
+He needs 2 security operators on Thursdays & Sundays for 6 hours each and he needs 3 security each Friday & Saturday, again for six hours each.
+He needs this every week.
+This new client has just created 10 bookings for you a week!

 10 x 6 = 60 hours x 3.5 = £210.00 per week (average security factored at £10.00ph).
-For some one this could be a full time job organising these guys, and even better if they themselves worked the at the brickdisco, however I would not advise them working their own job – more about that later!
+For someone this could be a full-time job organising these guys, and even better if they themselves worked the at the brickdisco, however, I would not advise them working their own job – more about that later!

-Let’s now talk about deductions.
+Now, let’s talk about deductions.

 (Based on small to medium business studies and research in the event security staffing industry).